 - 1/2 tsp sea salt and pinch black pepper, or to taste

-In a small bowl, combine 3/4 cup sour cream, 1/2 Tbsp lemon juice, 2 pressed garlic cloves, 1 Tbsp dill, 1/2 tsp salt or to taste and a pinch of pepper.
+- In a small bowl, combine sour cream, lemon juice, garlic, dill, salt and pepper to taste.
 Stir and set aside while prepping salad.